Updated 8th May 2024

 What's next?

-Excitingly, this week, our scientists presented the results of METHOD at the Federation of European Nutrition Societies conference in Belgrade, Serbia.
+Our scientists have already presented the results of METHOD at the Federation of European Nutrition Societies conference in Belgrade, Serbia.

 We’ve already published 30 peer-reviewed studies that all contribute to our understanding of personalized, long-term health, and we’ll continue adding to the science.